-Trump Accidentally Hit Himself In Head With Golf Club Then Blamed Caddy, Says New Book About Trump And Golf
+Trump Accidentally Hit Himself In Head With Golf Club, Then Blamed Caddy, Says New Book About Trump And Golf

-A new book set to be released next week by an acclaimed sportswriter explores Donald Trump’s behavior on the golf course, and contains a strange anecdote about a recent incident in which Trump attempted to blame his loyal caddy, a former United States Marine, for a golf bag accident, according to a Newsweek account.
+A new book set to be released next week by an acclaimed sportswriter explores Donald Trump’s behavior on the golf course, and contains a strange anecdote about a recent incident in which Trump attempted to blame his loyal caddy, a former U.S. Marine, for a golf bag accident, according to a Newsweek account.

-The book authored by 11-time National Sportswriter of the Year award winner Rick Reilly is set to be published on April 2, but the online magazine Politico featured a lengthy excerpt from the book — titled Commander in Cheat: How Golf Explains Trump — on Thursday.
+The book authored by 11-time National Sportswriter of the Year award winner Rick Reilly is set to be published on April 2, but Politico featured a lengthy excerpt from the book — titled Commander in Cheat: How Golf Explains Trump — on Thursday.
 The excerpt focused on Trump’s “60-something” year-old caddy, identified only as “A.J.,” who is portrayed as so fiercely loyal to Trump that he will “put you in a chokehold if you criticize his boss,” according to Reilly’s account.

 Reilly also profiles Trump’s social media director, Dan Scavino, who first met Trump in 1990, when Scavino was a 16-year-old golf caddy at Briar Hall Golf and Country Club in New York, which later became known as Trump Westchester.